 Benefits of multiple IRA accounts

-By opening and contributing to both a traditional and Roth IRA, you’ll be able to take advantage of the different tax benefits each account provides.
+Tax savings are a major part of how an IRA works, so by opening and contributing to both a traditional and Roth IRA, you’ll be able to take advantage of the different tax benefits each account provides.
 Contributions to a traditional IRA are made pre-tax and give you an upfront tax deduction, while Roth contributions are made after tax, and don’t offer you an immediate benefit.
 But you won’t pay taxes on your Roth withdrawals as long as you can wait until age 59 ½, while you will owe taxes on what you take out of the traditional IRA.

 Different investment approaches